RAVE FabriCARE: Position Papers

 Your cleaner tells you that they’re a true quality cleaner.
 That they offer “exceptional”, “exquisite” or “award winning” cleaning.

-Yet, they offer 3 different levels of quality at 3 different price levels – artfully called their “everyday”, “expert” and “couture” service.
-Or their diamond, platinum and gold service.
-Or their classic, deluxe and signature service.
-Or their basic, classic and artisan service.
+Yet, they offer 3 different levels of quality at 3 different price levels - artfully called their “everyday”, “expert” and “couture” service.
+Or their "diamond", "platinum" and "gold" service.
+Or their "classic", "deluxe" and "artisan" service.

-Pressed for details, they’ll tell you that their “expert” and “couture” service is their “extra care service,” where your garments, particularly your designer, high fashion, specialty and couture garments, are cleaned by their “best cleaner”, pressed by their “best presser”, inspected “by hand”, hung on wishbone-shaped wood and chrome hangers, and stuffed with logo printed tissue.
+Pressed for details, they’ll tell you that their “couture”, "gold", or "artisan" service is their “extra care service,” where your garments, particularly your designer, high fashion, specialty and couture garments, are cleaned by their "best cleaner”, pressed by their "best presser”, inspected “by hand”, hung on wishbone-shaped wood and chrome hangers, and stuffed with logo printed tissue.

 Can it help?